 You will find here articles that were written by young journalists (kids).
 They write for their peers so you can expect vivid topics and interesting texts!
 They are grouped by categories: how we live, how we feel, what we like etc.

-11) All books from the edition Leo & Co. are at the level A1 (A1.2. – A 2.1.).
-They have been published by Langenscheidt.
+These books in easy German have been published by Langenscheidt.
 I recommend them very much.
 The stories are not too long, they contain many every day words, which is very important, and plenty of exercises at the end of each book.
-Here are three examples: Leo & Co.
-Die Prinzessin, Leo & Co.
-Ein Hundeleben, Leo & Co.
-Das schnelle Glück.
-You can order your copy in the window at the bottom of this page.

-14) Among books for children, my favourite isDie kleine Hexe.
+Among books for children, my favourite isDie kleine Hexe.
 You definitely need to be at the A2 level in order to be able to read this book because it is full of Imperfekt.
 This is an “old-timer” among books for children and the best-seller of all times.
 It follows adventures of a little witch and it teaches kids what are the good values in life.
-You can order your copy in the window below.

-15) einfachebuecher.de which is a publishing house specialized for “easy” books.
+This is a publishing house specialized for “easy” books.
 Those books are good for native speakers who have some reading problems or for foreign learners.
 They offer best-seller novels, short stories, detective stories, classics etc. that have been adjusted to different language levels (A2 – B1).
-Just scroll to the bottom of their home page and browse through the assortment.
+Order your book and enjoy!